 After Poppen’s rudimentary invention proved successful, he created a patent for an item called The Snurfer (a combination of ‘snow’ and ‘surfer’).

 This wide ski would eventually become the first snowboard!
 You can still buy Snurfer-brand snowboards to this day!
-Like this one (Amazon affiliate link)
+Like this this one on Amazon.

 5. Snowboarding Is Part Of The International Ski Federation

-Though you might think the International Ski Federation (FIS) is only interested in providing resources for skiers, they’re the primary international snowboarding association.
+Though you might think the International Ski Federation (FIS) is only interested in providing resources for skiers, they are also the primary international snowboarding association.

 Without this organization’s support, snowboarding might have never become an Olympic sport.